sxs-collaboration/spectre/docs/Installation/Installation.md

 2. Retrieve the Docker image (you may need `sudo` in front of this command)
    ```
-   docker pull sxscollaboration/spectrebuildenv:latest
+   docker pull sxscollaboration/spectre:dev
    ```
 3. Start the Docker container (you may need `sudo`)
    ```
-   docker run -v SPECTRE_ROOT:SPECTRE_ROOT --name CONTAINER_NAME \
+   docker run -v $SPECTRE_ROOT/:$SPECTRE_ROOT/ --name spectre_dev \
-              -i -t sxscollaboration/spectrebuildenv:latest /bin/bash
+              -i -t sxscollaboration/spectre:dev /bin/bash
    ```
-   - `-v SPECTRE_ROOT:SPECTRE_ROOT` binds the directory SPECTRE_ROOT outside the
+   - `-v $SPECTRE_ROOT/:$SPECTRE_ROOT/` binds the directory `$SPECTRE_ROOT`
-   container to SPECTRE_ROOT inside the container.
-In this way, files in the SPECTRE_ROOT on your host system (outside the container) become accessible within the container through the directory SPECTRE_ROOT inside the container.
-If you wonder why the same SPECTRE_ROOT needs to be used for both inside and outside the container, which is why `SPECTRE_ROOT` is repeated in the command above with seperated by a colon, please see one of the notes below regarding `-v` flag.
+   (which is an environment variable you must set up or just use the actual path) outside the container to `$SPECTRE_ROOT` inside the container.
+In this way, files in the `$SPECTRE_ROOT` on your host system (outside the container) become accessible within the container through the directory SPECTRE_ROOT inside the container.
+If you wonder why the same SPECTRE_ROOT needs to be used for both inside and outside the container, which is why `$SPECTRE_ROOT` is repeated in the command above with separated by a colon, please see one of the notes below regarding `-v` flag.
-   - The `--name CONTAINER_NAME` is optional, where CONTAINER_NAME is a name of your choice.
+   - The `--name spectre_dev` is optional.
 If you don't name your container, docker will generate an arbitrary name.
    - On macOS you can significantly increase the performance of file system operations by appending the flag `:delegated` to `-v`, e.g.
-   `-v SPECTRE_ROOT:SPECTRE_ROOT:delegated` (see
+   `-v $SPECTRE_ROOT/:$SPECTRE_ROOT/:delegated` (see
    https://docs.docker.com/docker-for-mac/osxfs-caching/).
+   - The `-i` flag is for interactive mode, which will drop you into the container.
    - It can be useful to expose a port to the host so you can run servers such as [Jupyter](https://jupyter.org/index.html) for accessing the Python bindings (see \ref spectre_using_python) or a Python web server to view the